Every person on earth have heard of, and seen a picture of the Pyramids. For thousands of years.

 “The capital of the Old Kingdom of Egypt has some extraordinary funerary monuments, including rock tombs, ornate mastabas, temples and pyramids.
 In ancient times, the site was considered one of the Seven Wonders of the World.”

-Travelling with my young son in 2005 I wrote this in my blog entry.
+Travelling with my young son in 2005 I wrote this:

 “We walked around the largest, the Pyramid of Cheops (Khufu), and entered the middle one, the Pyramid of Khafre (Chephren), and rode a camel on a hill near the smallest, the Pyramid of Menkaure (Mykerinos).
 My son was struck by the size of the animal and refused to climb it.
 But we rode 300 metres together and he was all happy about that.”